querystream/querystream/README.md

     }
 ```

 Hmmm, that's a lot of nesting.
-You can make the code clearer by building the subquery separately, and using a reference for the correlation:
+You could make the code clearer by building the subquery separately, and using a reference for the correlation:

 ```java
     public DoubleValue getAvgCoworkerSalary(RootRef<Employee> employee) {